freebsd/freebsd-src/pythonmod/doc/usecase.rst

 Dynamic translation service
 ---------------------------
-DNS request can be translated to virtualy any answer, that's easy to implement in client side because of many DNS libraries available.
+DNS request can be translated to virtually any answer, that's easy to implement in client side because of many DNS libraries available.

 Examples :